Types of Power Cable : Features Uses and Benefits

 • Resistance to mechanical stress

-These features ensure safe and uninterrupted power supply.
+These features ensure a safe and uninterrupted power supply.

 Benefits of Using the Right Power Cable